 Mark your calendars for July 14 from 10:00 PM - 11:30 PM EDT for the Fostering Solutions and Collaboration for a Sustainable Mekong River Delta webinar, where global and regional experts will discuss the threats to the Mekong River Delta including increasing saltwater intrusion and drought.
 The Mekong River is home to one of the most productive and biodiverse…

-Since 2011, the U.S. Army Corps of Engineers (USACE) has promoted the sharing of experiences between the Mississippi River Commission and the Mekong River Commission through with the aim of increasing regional stability and prosperity, promoting collaboration, technical exchanges, and sharing of best practices for the sound management of transboundary water resources.
-Onward efforts will expand engagements to include dam safety and shared vision planning.
+The U.S. Army Corps of Engineers leads the Sister Rivers Exchange program to promote the sharing of experiences between the Mississippi River Commission and the Mekong River Commission through with the aim of increasing regional stability and prosperity.